Blaisorblade/pdbp.github.io/index.md

 For programs, we use generic backtick names like `` `z>-->y` `` to, hopefully, improve readability.

 You may have doubts about the usefulness of a trivial program like`` `z>-->z` ``.
-It turns out that, when defining more complex composite programs, obtained by plugging program components, into program templates, replacing one or more of the components, by `` `z>-->z` `` results in interesting programs of their own.
+It turns out that, when defining more complex composite programs, obtained by plugging program components, into program templates, replacing one or more of the components, by `` `z>-->z` `` results in interesting programs of their own, and, naturally, those programs have simpler types.

 In what follows we also refer to programs `` function(`z=>y`) `` as *atomic program fragments*.
 In `PDBP` pure functions are atomic program building blocks.
 It is up to you to define the *complexity* of the functions `` `z=>y` ``.

-For example, `factorial` might as wel have been defined as follows
+For example, `factorial` might as well have been defined as follows

 ```scala
 package demo